 About the Project

-Memorialization is a primary means of presenting and dealing with these narratives.
-Memorials, or public acts of remembering, may vary greatly in form: they may be statues, parks, or museums, or less permanent commemorations such as demonstrations, theatrical productions, and traveling exhibitions.
-They may incorporate educational activities, shared learning and communication.
-And they may also play a variety of roles.
 Manipulated by political forces, memorials may emphasize grievances or glorify conflict, and thus encourage renewed hostility.
 But they may also serve a more constructive purpose by educating new generations, promoting reflection, healing, inclusion and reconciliation, and even serving as atonement.
 This aspect of memorialization, which contributes to peace and democratization, is what this website aims to present by the selection of cases.